 Non-Specification Gas

-First Gas shall promptly notify the Interconnected Party if it detects or reasonably suspects that Non-Specification Gas has been injected or is being injected.
+First Gas shall promptly notify the Interconnected Party if it detects or reasonably suspects that Non-Specification Gas has been injected or is being injected at the Receipt Point.

-On becoming aware that it has injected or is injecting Non-Specification Gas (including pursuant to section 6.3), the Interconnected Party shall immediately halt further injection of gas until it has investigated the matter.
+On becoming aware that it has injected or is injecting Non-Specification Gas (including pursuant to section 6.3), the Interconnected Party shall immediately halt further injection of gas until it has investigated the matter and has determined (and shown to First Gas’ reasonable satisfaction) that no more Non-Specification Gas will be injected once gas injection recommences.

-Where it finds that it did inject, or was injecting Non-Specification Gas, the Interconnected Party shall:
+Where it finds that it did inject, or was injecting, Non-Specification Gas (or suspects that it may have done so), the Interconnected Party shall:

 notify First Gas as soon as practicable, together with the following information: